rungene/alx-higher_level_programming/0x0A-python-inheritance/README.md

 	- Public instance method: def print_sorted(self): that prints the list, but sorted (ascending sort)
 	- You can assume that all the elements of the list will be of type int
 	- You are not allowed to import any module

+**2. Exact same object**

+	Write a function that returns True if the object is exactly an instance of the specified class ; otherwise False

+	- Prototype: def is_same_class(obj, a_class):
+	- You are not allowed to import any module